NASA-PDS/registry/docker/README.md

 * Get a copy of the `harvest-client.cfg` file from https://github.com/NASA-PDS/big-data-crawler-server/blob/main/src/main/resources/conf/crawler-server.cfg and keep it in a local file location such as `/tmp/cfg/crawler-server.cfg`.
 * Update the properties such as `rmq.host`, `rmq.user` and `rmq.password` to match with your deployment environment.
+* Make sure to specify the exact IP address of the host machine (E.g.: `192.168.0.1`), when configuring the `rmq.host`.

 #### 5. Check and update (if necessary) the following environment variables related with the Big Data Crawler Server.